DDexxeDD/phtree-c/README.md

 The executables will be in the `build` directory.

 The demos have only been tested on linux, but they should work on other platforms.

+## Notes
+### Node Size and Memory Alignment

+On the development machine, in almost all combinations of bit widths and dimensions, nodes in the tree are less than 64 bytes in size.
+Only trees of 64 bit width and 6 dimensions are greater than 64 bytes.
+If you are worried about nodes fitting in a single cache line, you can use any bit width and dimensionality _except_ a width of 64 bits in 6 dimensions.

+In trees with low bit widths and dimensions, the node point will align to the node's children pointer.
+This means there is a lower limit on how small you can make nodes, unless you disable memory alignment.

 ## Licenses